lschaak/cloud-user-docs/wiki/Tutorials/Kubermatic/index.md

 ## Get helm and kubectl going on the jumphost (with your user)

-The configuration and cluster management via terminal commands is done from jumphost-01.denbi.bihealth.org.
+The configuration and cluster management via terminal commands is done from denbi-jumphost-01.bihealth.org.
 In order to configure the cluster you first need to setup the environment in the jumphost with your Elixir user.
 So connect to the jumphost via ssh.
-When the cluster is all setup you can download the configuration file from Kubermatic to actially connect to the cluster.
+When the cluster is all setup you can download the configuration file from Kubermatic to actually connect to the cluster.
 We will come back to this later.
-For now issue the following commands in your home directory.
+For now issue the following commands in the home directory of the jumphost.

 ```bash
 mkdir ~/.kube